New Building GLC, ETH Zurich

 Geodetic and geotechnical permanent monitoring of a deep excavation pit

-Automatic monitoring of excavation pits, railway tracks and buildings with geodetic and geotechnical sensors
+Automatic monitoring of excavation pits and buildings with geodetic and geotechnical sensors